-Once logged in, you can choose the "Cloud" option in the "Save as..." dialog shown on page 20.
-You enter a project name, and optionally project notes, just as for Localstore saving, but your project will be saved online and can be loaded from anywhere with net access.
+Once logged in, you can choose the "Cloud" option in the "Save Project" dialog shown on page 22.
+You enter a project name, and optionally project notes; your project will be saved online and can be loaded from anywhere with net access.
+The project notes will be visible to other users if you publish your project.

-C Loading Saved Projects
+D. Loading Saved Projects